 Asteroid dust with iridium finally closed the question of the extinction of dinosaurs

-Death from an asteroid and not from a series of volcanic eruptions or some other global calamity was
+The death of an asteroid, not from a series of volcanic eruptions or any other global disaster, was

 The main sign of asteroid dust is the elementiridium, which is rare in the earth's crust.
 Moreover, it is quite abundant in some types of asteroids.
 In a new study, scientists found a trace of iridium in a piece of rock excavated from the crater.
 In the crater, a layer of sediment deposited for days or years after the impact is so thick that scientists were able to pinpoint the age of the dust just two decades after the impact.